-There’s a massive chip shortage, in yet another market impacting event this year.
-To summarize — semiconductor chips, used in everything from cars, smart fridges, smartphones, and computers, are extremely difficult to make and there’s a shortage of materials that allow the few companies responsible for chip-making to create them.
-Manufacturing these chips takes a long process and, thanks to COVID-19, supply-chain issues have caused delays and problems for manufacturers.
+There’s a massive chip shortage is yet another market-impacting event this year.
+To summarize — semiconductor chips, used in everything from cars, intelligent fridges, smartphones, and computers, are complicated to make.
+There’s a shortage of materials that allows the few companies responsible for chip-making to create them.
+In addition, manufacturing these chips takes a long process and, thanks to COVID-19, supply-chain issues have caused delays and problems for manufacturers.
 Coupled with an increase in demand, this has created a shortage that is impacting many industries.

 For a more comprehensive understanding of how these chips are created, check out this fascinating primer by Bloomberg.